ably/kafka-connect-ably/README.md

 be set to the Kafka topic name, in this example.

 Fields can be nested within other `Structs`, for example `value.someStruct.userId` would also be valid if `someStruct` has `STRUCT` type and `userId` can be converted to a string.
-Given that both message and channels names are ultimately strings, the referenced fields must be reasonably interpretable as a string.
+Given that both message and channel names are ultimately strings, the referenced fields must be reasonably interpretable as a string.
 The supported conversions are:

 * String